 Domain Name System

-In the Internet, a part of a naming hierarchy in which the domain name consists of a sequence of names (labels) separated by periods (dots).
+In the internet, a part of a naming hierarchy which consists of a sequence of names (labels) separated by periods (dots).

 Note: There are multiple other technical and communications-related definitions for ‘domain’.